-Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals); widespread use of pots (bated traps set on the seabed targeting crustaceans) and the use of bottom set gill nets (curtain of netting which allow fish to swim partway through the mesh to become caught with the gills preventing backward movement).
+Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals) and the use of pots (bated traps set on the seabed targeting crustaceans).
 These static fishing gear types are unlikely to affect shellfish water quality in this shellfish area.

-Mobile fishing gear activity includes the use of oyster dredges (metal blades which dig into the seabed to harvest shellfish).
-Monitoring does not indicate any water quality issues which are likely to be associated with the use of fishing gears and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
+Mobile fishing gear activity includes the use of otter trawls (nets towed along the seabed) and the use of scallop dredges (metal blades which dig into the seabed to harvest shellfish).
+Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with the use of mobile fishing gears and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
 Therefore, this activity is unlikely to be affecting shellfish water quality in this shellfish area.